veltzer/demos-orc-k8s/exercises/01_get_to_know_the_dashboard/exercise.md

     `$ ssh -L 12345:localhost:8001 ubuntu@[yourip]`
     and then point your browser to `localhost:12345`

-* If you want to see your dashboard without a NodePort service assuming port 80 is open to the outside world:
+* If you want to see your dashboard without a NodePort service assuming port 80 is open to the outside world (add sudo if you want a restricted port like 80 below)

 * run:
     `kubectl -n kubernetes-dashboard port-forward service/kubernetes-dashboard --address 0.0.0.0 80:9090 &`